 What’s better than showing up at your customer’s door disguised as a Christmas caroler and asking if they want to see your product catalogue?
 Well…pretty much everything, because that’s really creepy.
 But seriously, here’s the answer: Using a visual platform like Instagram to engage audiences where they’re already consuming content and are most likely to be receptive to your message.

-Through paid ads, you can help ensure you reach people who are most likely to convert.
-And during holiday time, when you’re looking to round out the end of the year with a boost in sales, those conversions can be invaluable.
+During holiday time, when you’re looking to round out the end of the year with a boost in sales, those conversions can be invaluable.

 Here’s what you need to know to kickstart your Instagram advertising for the holidays.

 Photo ads are image posts that can be targeted towards specific groups of users.
 They look just like regular Instagram content, but they show up in-feed with a small disclaimer that reads, “Sponsored.”
 As with organic posts, you can also include a caption for your image that lets users know where they can find more information.